Estate planning is often an afterthought.

 So emphasis has to be on improving your finances.

-This can include getting adequate insurance coverage, catering to wealth accumulation needs such as kid’s education and retirement, and then implementing legacy insurance plans.
+This can include getting adequate insurance coverage, catering to wealth accumulation needs with retirement planning and setting aside a fund for kid’s education, and then implementing legacy insurance plans.

 At the same time, advance care planning comes in when you’re “neither dead nor alive”.
 So, take some time to read about that too.